Dropped by Home Insurance in 2026? 5 Urgent Steps to Get Covered and the Truth About FAIR Plans

 Step 1 — Read the Notice Completely and Note Key Dates

 Document your policy expiration date.
 Note the specific reason stated for the non-renewal.
 If no reason is provided, contact your insurer in writing to request one.
-Mark your calendar with a hard deadline at least 30 days before expiration — that is your absolute last date to have new coverage in place.
+Mark your calendar with a hard deadline at least 30 days before expiration.
+That is your absolute last date to have new coverage in place.

 Step 2 — Call Your Current Insurer and Ask About Reversal

 This step is underutilized.
 Insurers issue non-renewals based on automated risk scoring, and those scores can sometimes be corrected.
-If the stated reason is a condition of your property — a roof near the end of its expected life, overgrown vegetation, outdated electrical — ask directly what it would take for the insurer to reconsider.
-Completing repairs and submitting documentation before your deadline has resulted in policy reversals in documented cases.
+If the stated reason is a condition of your property, a roof near the end of its expected life, overgrown vegetation, outdated electrical, ask directly what it would take for the insurer to reconsider.

 Step 3 — Contact an Independent Insurance Agent Immediately

 Independent agents, unlike captive agents tied to a single carrier, maintain relationships with multiple insurers including regional carriers, specialty companies, and surplus lines providers.
 In a market where large national carriers are pulling back, independent agents often have access to admitted carriers that are still writing policies in your area but are not advertising widely.
-Their access to the full market is often the difference between finding comparable coverage and ending up on a last-resort plan.

 Step 4 — Shop the Admitted Market Broadly

 The admitted market consists of insurers that are licensed and regulated in your state.
 Even if the largest carriers have exited your market, smaller regional insurers and specialty admitted carriers may still be writing policies in your area.
-Get quotes from at least three to five admitted carriers before concluding that private coverage is unavailable.

 Step 5 — Explore the Surplus Lines Market

-The surplus lines market (also called the non-admitted or excess and surplus market) consists of insurers that are not licensed in your state but are legally permitted to offer coverage there for risks that admitted carriers decline.
-Surplus lines policies typically carry higher deductibles, more exclusions, and higher premiums than standard policies — and they do not carry the same consumer protections.
-Most states require you to have been declined by three to five admitted carriers before accessing the surplus market.
-However, in high-risk wildfire or hurricane zones in 2026, this market has become the primary option for many homeowners who cannot qualify for admitted coverage.
+The surplus lines market consists of insurers that are not licensed in your state but are legally permitted to offer coverage there for risks that admitted carriers decline.
+Surplus lines policies typically carry higher deductibles, more exclusions, and higher premiums than standard policies, and they do not carry the same consumer protections.

 Step 6 — Consider Your State's FAIR Plan as a Last Resort

 Every state maintains some form of last-resort insurance mechanism for homeowners who cannot obtain coverage in the private market.
 If you have been declined by multiple admitted and surplus lines carriers, your state's FAIR Plan is your guaranteed path to at least basic coverage.
-FAIR Plans are more limited than standard policies and cost more — but they satisfy mortgage lenders' requirements and protect against the primary covered perils.

 The Force-Placed Insurance Trap: What Happens If You Let Coverage Lapse

-If your home carries a mortgage and your coverage lapses — even briefly — your mortgage lender will not simply wait for you to sort things out.
-The lender has a contractual and financial interest in keeping the property insured, and it will purchase insurance on your behalf.
-This is called force-placed insurance or lender-placed insurance.
+If your home carries a mortgage and your coverage lapses, even briefly, your mortgage lender will not simply wait for you to sort things out.

-The cost of force-placed insurance is added to your mortgage statement.
+The cost is added to your mortgage statement.
 If you cannot afford it, you face the risk of escrow shortfalls and potential default.
-Avoiding force-placed insurance is worth significant effort, even if the replacement coverage you find is imperfect or more expensive than your previous policy.

 📎 Source Link: Texas Department of Insurance — What to Do When Home Insurance Is Canceled or Not Renewed